Layer Management

 pip install requests -t python/

-# 3. Package into a zip file
+# 3. Package into zip file

 zip -r python-layer.zip python/